DataCloud-project/R_MARKET_UI/README.md

    <img src="Images/Metamask/Metamask-15.png" width="400"  />  <br/><br/>

-3. Connect your metamask account to R_MARKET_UI (a pop-up notification will appear when you load the web app or click on any button)
+3. Connect your metamask account to R-MARKET-UI (a pop-up notification will appear when you load the web app or click on any button)

    <img src="Images/Metamask/Metamask-16.png" width="400"  />  <br/><br/>